yguitton/training-material/topics/contributing/tutorials/rendering_gtn/tutorial.md

 ---
 layout: tutorial_hands_on

-title: "Visualising your training material creation on the GTN website"
+title: "Preview the GTN website as you edit your training material"
 questions:
   - "How can I get a preview of the GTN website?"
 objectives: